1

 Carbon as graphite bar.
 Graphite bar break.

 Carbon is the base of all life and the element with the most complex chemistry, which is called organic chemistry.
 Coal, which consists mostly of carbon, is known and used since prehistoric time.
-The massive combustion of coal and oil, which is carbon based, causes enormous harm to the life on our planet.
-This is because, amongst others, a lot of carbon dioxide, CO2, is emitted.
+Mineral oil consists largely of hydrocarbons.
+The combustion of carbon produces carbon dioxide, CO2.
+This is a greenhouse gas, which traps heat radiation.

 Graphite, which is very soft, is the most common carbon allotrope.
 Another one is diamond, famous for its value and hardness.
 Fullerenes are further allotropes, which were discovered in 1985.
 They could have many different applications in the future.